richarah/dorothy/README.md

 ## Building Dorothy

 #### Dependencies
-Before proceeding, please ensure that you have Docker installed on your machine.
+Before proceeding, please ensure that you have Git and Docker installed on your machine.
 Next, clone the repository as follows:
 ```
 git clone https://github.com/richarah/dorothy.git
 cd dorothy